taqihaider7/taqihaider7/README.md

 Data Science, Machine learning Enthusiast
 -----------------------------------------------------

-I sometime Creates Content related to Machine learning, Data Science, NLP, LLMs, Chatbots etc. I am interested to work in NLP, computer vision.
+I sometime Creates Content related to Machine learning, Data Science, NLP, LLMs, Chatbots, etc. I work in NLP and computer vision.

-* ✉️  You can contact me at taqihaider592 at gmail.com
+* ✉️  You can contact me at taqihaider592 at gmail [dot] com
 * 🧠  I'm learning Deep Learning, Computer Vision and much more.
 * 🤝  I'm open to collaborating on Machine learning/Deep learning Projects